Tomb of Maiherpri

-Tomb KV36 is the burial place of the noble Maiherpri of the Eighteenth Dynasty in the Valley of the Kings, Egypt.
+The tomb of Maiherpri, also known by its tomb number, KV36 is the burial place of the noble Maiherpri of the Eighteenth Dynasty in the Valley of the Kings, Egypt.

 Rediscovered on 30 March 1899 by Victor Loret in his second season in the Valley of the Kings, the tomb was found to be substantially undisturbed, but as it has for a long time not been properly published, it is not as well known as other burials in the valley.
 All the objects found were taken to the Egyptian Museum in Cairo where they were published in the Catalogue General (short: CG).
 The only source for the arrangement of the objects in the burial chamber was a short article by Georg Schweinfurth.
 He visited the tomb briefly before its contents were brought to Cairo.
 However, recently the notebooks of Loret were found and published, providing a detailed list and description of the objects found and their arrangement in the tomb chamber.